EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 0E 0F 10 11 12 13 14 15 16 17 18 19 1A 1B 1C 1D 1E 1F 00 00
 48 61 62 63 64 65 66 67 68
 ~~~~~~~~~~~~~~~~~~~~~~~

+### message_3

+The plaintext and ciphertext in message_3 are assumed to be of equal sizes as in message_2.

 ~~~~~~~~~~~~~~~~~~~~~~~
 message_3 = (